dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 The scheduler handles various tasks including queuing jobs, creating temporary environments to run the dbt commands required for those jobs, providing logs for debugging and remediation, and storing dbt artifacts for direct consumption/ingestion by the Metadata API.

-**Note**: Executions performed in the dbt Cloud IDE aren't included in the Scheduler's handling.
+**Note**: Executions performed in the dbt Cloud IDE aren't included in the scheduler's handling.
 For example, dbt commands executed in the IDE won't affect the Scheduler or your run slots.

 The scheduler powers running dbt in staging and production environments, bringing ease and confidence to CI/CD workflows and enabling observability and governance in deploying dbt at scale.